Jacket and trouser DOLCE & GABBANA, t-shirt FAIR HARBOR, boots QUE SHELBY.

 Violeta Nicola __ What was the moment you decided you wanted to pursue acting?

-Owen Teague __ When I was four, I saw the animated version of Beauty and the Beast, and I became obsessed with the film.
+Owen Teague __ When I was four, I saw the animated version of Beauty and the Beast and became obsessed with the film.
 I remember that I wanted to be the characters on the screen.
 When I was older, I saw King Kong (2005) with Andy Serkis playing Kong.
-Seeing Andy's performances made me realize that I can perform as an animated character in a movie thanks to motion technology.
+Seeing Andy's performances made me realize I could perform as an animated character in a movie thanks to motion technology.

-VN __ What were some of the high points and low points in your career?
+VN __ What were some of your career's high and low points?

 VN __ Is there a character that stuck with you the most, that made you learn something new through a different lens?